What’s the difference between PCP and PCH?

 If you prefer the flexibility of upgrading your car every few years, and like the sound of lower monthly payments, ongoing maintenance, and returning your car hassle-free, then PCH is probably your best bet.

 Are you looking for PCH that offers great flexibility and cleaner, greener vehicle options?
 We have just what you’re looking for, and so much more.
-Get everything you need to make the switch to electric driving.
+We'll give you a brand new car, charger, energy, servicing and maintenance, making the switch to electric driving easy.
 Check out our ultimate EV package.

 Still have some questions?
 Browse our frequently asked questions to find the answers you need, before you decide which option is right for you.